Mike Richards (ice hockey): Philadelphia Flyers (2005–2011)

 The 2009–10 season started successfully for Richards, who scored five goals in his first three games, including his second career hat-trick in the second period of the Flyers' home opener against the Washington Capitals on October 6, 2009.
 Against the Florida Panthers on October 24, Richards delivered a shoulder hit to David Booth's head.
 Knocked unconscious, Booth fell awkwardly on his head and neck and had to be carried of the ice on a stretcher.
 Richards was given a game misconduct, but was not suspended by the NHL.
 From the outset of the season, Richards was involved in an ongoing feud with the Philadelphia media.
 He issued a verbal boycott against the media in October 2009 after he was asked if the trade of forward Joffrey Lupul to the Anaheim Ducks was the result of a partying lifestyle that many players on the team were accused of sharing.
 Accusations of team players drinking and partying excessively continued throughout the season, specifically with Richards and Jeff Carter.
 As the team began to lose, Richards criticized the local media in an interview with The Hockey News for "throwing the team under the bus."
 He also told the Philadelphia Daily News that the drinking accusations were fabricated.
 Following a loss to the Washington Capitals on January 17, 2010, Richards reportedly engaged in a verbal exchange with reporters outside the Flyers' locker room, telling them he was unhappy with how the team was being covered in the media.
 On February 1, 2010, Richards scored his 100th career NHL goal.
 The Flyers barely scraped into the playoffs, winning in a shootout in their last game of the season to secure their place.
-However, they then embarked on a remarkable run to the 2010 Stanley Cup Finals, a run in which Richards cemented his captaincy and scored some important goals, which led to renewed comparisons to Bobby Clarke.
-The biggest highlight of Richards' performance in the playoffs was what Flyers fans call "The Shift"; during game 5 of the Eastern Conference finals against the Montreal Canadiens, Richards scored a spectacular short-handed goal to tie the game at 1–1 seconds after throwing a big hit on Marc-André Bergeron.
-The run eventually ended in the Stanley Cup Finals when the Flyers lost 4–3 in overtime of game 6 to the Chicago Blackhawks.
+However, they then embarked on a remarkable run to the 2010 Stanley Cup Final, a run in which Richards cemented his captaincy and scored some important goals, which led to renewed comparisons to Bobby Clarke.
+The biggest highlight of Richards' performance in the playoffs was what Flyers fans call "The Shift"; during game five of the Eastern Conference Final against the Montreal Canadiens, Richards scored a spectacular short-handed goal to tie the game at 1–1 seconds after throwing a big hit on Marc-André Bergeron.
+The run eventually ended in the Stanley Cup Final when the Flyers lost 4–3 in overtime of game six to the Chicago Blackhawks.